SupremeSingh/ethernauts-solutions/README.md

 - Contracts that are required to have a reliable and accurate source of external data, should never rely only on one oracle source to obtain such data.
 - Fragmented liquidity leads to high slippage and impermanent loss.

+## P23 - DEX (Advanced)

+This biggest difference between this contract and the last one is the `require()` statement that checks which tokens are being swapped.
+Or even added for liquidity.

+Pop question - what is the most worthless token you can have (hint - how about one you just make in Remix on a Testnet).
+Or perhaps Dogecoin.
+So let's make a bogus token using the following code, and add it to the pool.

+    // SPDX-License-Identifier: MIT
+    pragma  solidity  ^0.8.0;

+    import  { ERC20 } from "@openzeppelin/contracts/token/ERC20/ERC20.sol";

+    contract BogusToken is ERC20 {
+	    constructor(uint256 initialSupply) ERC20("Bogus",  "BGS")  {
+		    _mint(msg.sender, 200);
+	    }

+    }

+Note - Since there are no checks, this "pool" can technically hold more than just two tokens.

+Now, add 100 Bogus tokens in the pool and use the same steps as the last problem to retrieve all of token 1.
+Then, finally, add a 100 more bogus tokens and get all of token 2 out.
+Congratulations !!
+You have lost nothing (except for 2 mins for copying this code) and pulled out everything from the pool.

+## P24 - Puzzle Wallet